Glosten CEO to open Marine Log’s FERRIES 2025

 Glosten CEO to open Marine Log’s FERRIES 2025Written by Heather Ervin

-Marine Log’s 38th annual FERRIES Conference will open with Morgan Fanberg, P.E., president and CEO of naval architecture firm Glosten, delivering the keynote address on November 4 in Jersey City, N.J., across from Lower Manhattan.
+Marine Log’s 38th annual FERRIES Conference will open on November 4 with Morgan Fanberg, P.E., president and CEO of naval architecture firm Glosten, as the first speaker.
+The conference is being held in Jersey City, N.J., across from Lower Manhattan.
 Fanberg will set the stage with “The Future Ferry – Technology, Operations and the Passenger Experience,” a look at how emerging technologies, evolving infrastructure needs, and passenger expectations are reshaping the ferry industry.

 Fanberg’s presentation will explore future fuels, electrification, propulsion efficiency, automation, composites and passenger comfort, while also examining operational realities such as regulatory pressure, new routes, and shipyard capacity.